 In 1876, she was briefly Alf’s personal secretary and housekeeper, needing an escape from marrying a man 7 years her junior because of some disapproving parents.
 God, weren’t 19th-century parents just. the.
 WORST?

-Many historians posit Alf was hoping she would take care of more than just his house, if you get my drift.
+Many historians posit Alf was hoping she would take care of more than just his house if you get my drift.
 But not too long after, she moved back home and secretly married her young friend, never seeing Alf again.

 However, they stayed in contact via prototype paper email for decades afterward!

-She later became a prominent author in her own write, advocating for pacifism and women’s rights.
+She later became a prominent author in her own right, advocating for pacifism and women’s rights.
 It’s thought her ideas in pacifism had at least some influence on Alf over the years, perhaps far more than we know.

 So now we had a perpetually solitary man, likely infatuated with an exotic foreign baroness with a fondness for wealth, pacifism, and cradle robbing — and he just found out the world thinks he’s the worst thing to happen to humanity since peanut butter tuna sandwiches sans tuna.